-~ Dialog ~ Topic 2 ~ House and Home ~ ~ Choose questions ~ Samples are below ~
+~ Dialogue ~ Topic 2 ~ House and Home ~ Discuss Questions and Answers ~

 2) Describe each room in your home.
 Describe what you would like to change in your home.

 I’ll describe my living room.
 It looks like a garden, and smells like one, too.
 There are